-- Delayed speech - Not using speech to communicate e.g. The child may copy words or phrases and say things repetitively. - Absence of babble and self -talk during play.
-The child may repeat whole learned phrases for example from the TV or from adults. - Delayed none- verbal communication, e.g. no gestures such as pointing or shrugging to communicate. - Little or unusual eye contact.
+- Delayed speech - Not using speech to communicate e.g. the speech may be the copying of words or phrases and saying things repetitively - Often babble and self-talk during play is absent or the child repeats whole learned phrases for example from the television or from adults - Delayed non-verbal communication, e.g. no gestures such as pointing, nodding or shrugging to communicate - Little or unusual eye contact

-A child's understanding of Language may vary, some may not follow instructions or respond to their name whilst others will appear to understand more than they are able to communicate.
+A child's understanding of language may vary, some may not follow instructions or respond to their name, whilst others will appear to understand more than they are able to communicate.